-The DX3 has three LEDs beneath the main LCD screen.
+The DXi has three LEDs beneath the main LCD screen.
 Each LED illuminates for a specific reason:

 Rain Off (blue) Illuminated when the Rain Off command is active.
 All irrigation activity is suspended when this light is on.
-Alert (red) Illuminated when a user alert for the operator has been triggered, such as after a loss of power or loss of pressure.
+Alert (red) Illuminated when a user alert for the operator has been triggered, such as after a loss of power or station operation issue.
 Alerts must be manually cleared in the Alert submenu.
-Irrigation (green, blue, no illumination) Illuminates green when irrigation is actively in operation.
-Illuminates blue when no valid program is scheduled to irrigate today.
+Irrigation (green, red, or no illumination) Illuminates green when irrigation is actively in operation.
+Illuminates red when no valid program is scheduled to irrigate for the day.
 No illumination when a valid program is scheduled to irrigate today, but is not actively irrigating.